vaibhavswire/liveobsidian/Whiteboard.md

 Covered the Indian subcontinent in 5 cm (2.0 in) of ash,[1] volcanic winter may have caused a severe human population bottleneck
 Deaths
 (Potentially) almost all of humanity, leaving around 3,000–10,000 humans left on the planet

+The volcanic explosivity index (VEI) is a scale used to measure the size of explosive volcanic eruptions.
+It was devised by Christopher G. Newhall of the United States Geological Survey and Stephen Self in 1982.